citrus-finance/rari-fuse/README.md

 - Fixed math issue when redeeming tokens, for more details see: https://twitter.com/danielvf/status/1647329491788677121
 - Added ERC4626 support to CErc20, which means another address can now redeem your tokens for you.
   - Redeeming on your behalf shoud only be possible if you allowed that address
+- Allow someone to borrow on your behalf
+  - Borrowing on your behalf should only be possible if you allowed this address to

 ## Structure